leesk212/leesk212.github.io/_posts/2022-11-11-[paper] English Shellcode.md

 * This English shellcode is completely self-contained, i.e., it does not require an external loader, and executes as valid IA32 code.
 *  The steps depicted in Figure 3 complement the brief overview of our approach presented below.
 ![image](https://user-images.githubusercontent.com/67637935/201276307-ede8113a-42f1-4793-84ce-84b034e79d55.png)
+  1) English-Compatible Decoder
+     * Write a decoder that is capable of encoding generic payloads using only English-compatible instructions.
+  2) Language Model Generation
+     * Generate and train a natural language model with a large and diverse corpus of English text.
+  3) Viterbi Search and Execution
+     * Using Viterbi search, traverse the language model, executing and scoring each candidate decoder.
+  4) Encode Target Shellcode
+     * Continue to traverse the language model, encoding the target shellcode as English.
+Upon delivery, this code will be decoded and executed.

 *  One can envision a typical usage scenario (see Figure 4) where the English shellcode (composed of a natively executable decoder and an encoded payload containing arbitrary shellcode) is first generated offline.